-By the way – the advice in this article is intended for both genders.
+By the way – the advice in this article is intended for all genders.
 However, women have specific needs when it comes to sleep systems which you can read about here.

 A modular sleep system for warmer weather environments comprises of a sleeping mat with a lower R-Value (for summer use an R-Value of less than 1.0 is fine), a sleeping bag which can be gradually opened up for ventilation, all the way to forming a full quilt and a wicking liner.
 If you are traveling and sleeping primarily in hostels or even couch-surfing, you will probably not take a sleeping mat with you.